iodapson/axum_workspace/README.md

 ### Project Maintainance (Locally)

+Follow this section of this guide to rurun an updated app with code changes inside Docker.

 - Take down spun-up docker containers by running command `docker-compose down` OR `docker compose down` from inside directory `axum_workspace/axum_postgres_docker`.

 ```